-\circ Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian provide services as specified in Appendix C-1/C-3.
+C Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

 Specify the controls that are employed to ensure that payments are made only for services rendered.

-^

-\vee

-0 Other policy.
+Other policy.

-Specify:

-^